 - The parts are finally inspected and then packaged ready for shipping to the customer.

-After we finished our quality checks and captured some short videos and a few photographs we joined Sara in the R&D showroom.
+After we finished our quality checks and captured some short videos and a few photographs we joined the teamin the R&D showroom.
 Exploring the various samples we learned from Sara about the new developments and techniques that have become possible since our last visit.
 It is without a doubt that this is the very beginning of reconnection and revolution for working with highly sustainable materials in a scalable way that offers a true alternative to 20th-century petrochemical-based materials.

 It’s an honour to not only have the opportunity to work with this incredible material but also to be part of the story of promoting the use of this sustainable resource.
 We hope you find some inspiration in this process and have a renewed respect for the thought and care that has gone into producing our AJOTO packaging.

 We would like to take this opportunity to say a personal thank you to the whole team for all these years and effort in developing our products and for sharing their story.

 You can read more about our packaging design process and the cork harvest here and

 IF YOU WOULD TO USE CORK MOLDING THEN PLEASE CONTACT US VIA EMAIL HERE WE ARE HAPPY TO OFFER ADVICE AND/OR PROVIDE PRODUCTION INFORMATION FOR YOUR OWN PROJECTS.